-Visualization – before presenting the basics of a sound pre-shot and setup routine you should understand that it begins with deciding on the type of shot you want to make and visualizing the flight of your ball.
-To start your routine, stand back behind the ball and mentally imagine the flight of the ball and line it must travel, then decide which club would best produce the length and shape the shot.
+Before presenting the basics of a sound pre-shot and setup routine you should understand that it begins with deciding on the type of shot you want to make and visualizing the flight of your ball.
+To start your routine, stand back behind the ball and mentally imagine the flight of the ball and line it must travel, then decide which club would produce the length and shape of the shot.
 Visualization allows you to see the shot before you make it.
 Simply said, use your imagination!

 Develop one basic swing and setup the same for all shots!